NINAnor/nina-map-explorer/README.md

 Full documentation is available at [gdal.org/drivers/vector/pmtiles.html](https://gdal.org/drivers/vector/pmtiles.html).

+## COG conversion
+Raster images should be converted a 4 bands RGBA GEOTiff using EPSG:3857.

+If you have a single-band greyscale GEOTiff you can use `generate_cog.sh` to produce a valid Cloud Optimized GEOTiff.

+**NOTE**: COG layers are static, style must be pre-applyied.

 ## Running the webapp

 The only requirement is having a web server which supports HTTP bytes serving/ranged requests, such as NGINX.